architect/arc.codes/src/views/docs/en/guides/developer-experience/custom-source-paths.md

 ## Use cases

-- Migrate existing repos to serverless tech
+- Migrate existing repos to the [Functional Web App pattern](https://fwa.dev)
 - Use frontend frameworks that have their own folder requirements
 - Better enable local code transpilation by pointing to generated `./dist` directories

 ## Example